KoretzkiyBogdan/rest-api/README.md

 It runs on port 3000 or 2000 (development/test) by default

-For manual test created one instance of Portgres and node on Heroku.
+For manual testing created one instance of Portgres and node on Heroku.
 Check here (https://simple-rest-api-test.herokuapp.com)

 Also, added travis CI and tuned it.
 Check here (https://travis-ci.org/KoretzkiyBogdan/rest-api)